BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 and ensure that they do not lose their understanding of sensuality as something perilous.

-Q: Why am I unable to see the inherent danger in sensuality, even though it is a fact?
+**Q:** Why am I unable to see the inherent danger in sensuality, even though it is a fact?
 What is preventing me from recognizing the danger that is present?

-Nm: Although you can state that sensuality is dangerous, if you still have passion towards it, then you have not truly understood its danger.
+**Nm:** Although you can state that sensuality is dangerous, if you still have passion towards it, then you have not truly understood its danger.
 The measure of your understanding is whether or not you are dispassionate in the face of sensuality.
 So, simply stating abstract facts about the danger of sensuality is not enough, as it does not reflect your actual experience.
 Don’t confuse abstract ideas for true understanding.
 For example, simply acknowledging the “fact” of impermanence of everything does not necessarily mean that you have any *understanding* of it.
-To truly understand *anicca*, you must develop it to the point of becoming a Sotapanna.
+To truly understand
+<span lang="pi">*anicca*</span>, you must develop it to the point of
+becoming a Sotapanna.
 Engaging with sensuality multiple times a day, whether it be relishing, welcoming, planning, or worrying about it, is a clear symptom of not having understood the danger of sensuality.
 Thus, instead of taking it as a fact, contemplate the danger repeatedly for as long as it takes for the context of its danger to become established.
 And then protect the context by avoiding carelessness and indulging in sensual thoughts.

-Q: How can one identify or become aware of the danger?
+**Q:** How can one identify or become aware of the danger?

-Nm: Some individuals recognize the danger of excessive indulgence in sensuality.
+**Nm:** Some individuals recognize the danger of excessive indulgence in sensuality.
 They observe the discontent that arises from indulgence, which is why many turn to religion, spirituality, and meditation.
 The dissatisfaction is clear, and many people can perceive it.
 However, how